laanp/Icarus_Mods_Separated/laanp-PetesSeedKit_Readme.md

-laanp-PetesSeedKit_v1_w111_P.pak
+laanp-PetesSeedKit_v1_w112_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 2.1.14.118795 (Week: 111)
+Compatible with Icarus Version: Rev. 2.1.15.119165 (Week: 112)

 ## Description:
-- This mod alters the game Seed Pouch so it will have 30 slots.
-- Adds new Workshop menu item called "Pete's Kits" which will contain a new Workshop item called "Pete's All Seeds Farming Packet" that when unbundled on the planet, will provide a (30-Slot) Seed Pouch pre-filled with (5) each of all the seeds available in the game.
+This mod alters the game Seed Pouch so it will have 30 slots.
+It also adds a custom seed pouch in the Workshop, pre-filled with (5) each of all the seeds found in the game.

-### Changes:
+## Mod Details:
 - Modified Seed Pouch with 30 Slots
-- New Workshop menu item called "Pete's Kits"
+- New Workshop menu item called 'Pete's Kits'
-- New Workshop item called "Pete's All Seeds Farming Packet" (located under "Pete's Kits") when unbundled on planet provides:
+- New Workshop item called 'Pete's All Seeds Farming Packet' (located under 'Pete's Kits') when unbundled on planet provides:
     - (5) Berry
     - (5) Corn
     - (5) Coffee